ratwolfzero/hopalong_python/README.md

 ### Just-In-Time Compilation (JIT)

 The program leverages the Numba JIT just-in-time compilation for performance optimization.
 This avoids the overhead of Python's interpreter, providing a significant speedup over standard Python loops.
+JIT compilation translates Python code into machine code at runtime, allowing for more efficient execution of loops and mathematical operations.

 ### Dummy Calls

 For JIT-compiled functions dummy calls are made.
-This step ensures that the function is precompiled before it is called by the interpreter, thus avoiding compilation overhead the first time the code is executed.
+Dummy calls are preliminary invocations of the JIT-compiled function that prompt the Numba compiler to generate machine code before the function is used in the main execution flow.This step ensures that the function is precompiled before it is called by the interpreter, thus avoiding compilation overhead the first time the code is executed.

 ### Parallelization and race conditions

 The parallel loop function "prange" from the "Numba" library, which is fundamentally not applicable for cross-iteration dependencies, such as here when calculating the trajectory points of recursive functions, is therefore not used.
 A restructuring of the second pass, in which a separate function populates the image array with prange, would be possible, but would lead to potential race conditions with an inconsistent pixel hit rate and was therefore not implemented.
+Race conditions occur when multiple threads or processes access shared data and attempt to change it simultaneously, which can lead to inconsistent or unpredictable results.

 [Back to Table of Contents](#calculate--visualize-the-hopalong-attractor-with-python)